elephantscale/es-training-new/digital-transformation/04-BigData.md

 * Internet users generate 2.5 quintillion bytes of data each day

-* Every 2 days more data is created than all the years before  2003 together
+* Every 2 days more data is created than all the years before 2003 combined

 * 90% of all data was created within the last 2 years